Avignon tramway: Rolling stock

 On 9 March 2017, Jean-Marc Roubaud, president of Grand Avignon, signed a contract with Alstom for a total amount of 25 million euros.

 It contained plans to produce ten 24-metre-long Alstom Citadis Compact trainsets in 2019, which can be extended directly at the Avignon Maintenance Centre; and four additional trainsets in 2023.

 The trains are white in color and have a blue-grey interior with upholstered seats in orange, anise green, blue and fuscia red.
 They were built at the Alstom factory in La Rochelle and were delivered to Avignon gradually between December 2018 and December 2019.

 The 14 trams are each named after an artistic personality with a link to Avignon with a biographical plaque and a summary of the works inside the tram.
-The sine Mireille Mathieu inaugurated a tram in her own name on 19 October 2019.
+The singer Mireille Mathieu inaugurated a tram in her own name on 19 October 2019.
 The other personalities chosen are: Daniel Auteuil, Jeanne de Flandreysy, Henri Bosco, Jean Vilar, Gérard Philipe, Elsa Triolet, Camille Claudel, María Casares, Pierre Boulle, René Girard, Agricol Perdiguier, Nicolas Mignard, and Olivier Messiaen.